DataDog/documentation/content/en/dora_metrics/deployments/_index.md

 <div class="alert alert-warning">
 Do not provide the <code>--no-gitsync</code> option to the <code>datadog-ci git-metadata upload</code> command.
-When that option is included, the commit information is not sent to Datadog and the Change Lead Time metric is not calculated.
+When that option is included, the commit information is not sent to Datadog and the change lead time metric is not calculated.
 </div>

 You can validate the correct setup of the command by checking the command output.
 An example of a correct output is: